Uganda: Buganda crisis (1962–1966)

-KY further demonstrated its ability to challenge Obote from within his party at the UPC Buganda conference where Godfrey Binaisa (the Attorney General) was ousted by a faction believed to have the backing of KY, Ibingira and other anti-Obote elements in Buganda.
+KY further demonstrated its ability to challenge Obote from within his party at the UPC Buganda conference, where the Attorney General, Godfrey Binaisa, was ousted by a faction believed to have the backing of KY, Ibingira and other anti-Obote elements in Buganda.
 Obote's response was to arrest Ibingira and other ministers at a cabinet meeting and to assume special powers in February 1966.
 In March 1966, Obote also announced that the offices of President and vice-president would cease to exist – effectively dismissing the Kabaka.
 Obote also gave Amin more power – giving him the Army Commander position over the previous holder (Opolot) who had relations to Buganda through marriage (possibly believing Opolot would be reluctant to take military action against the Kabaka if it came to that).
 Obote abolished the constitution and effectively suspended elections due in a few months.
 Obote went on television and radio to accuse the Kabaka of various offences including requesting foreign troops which appears to have been explored by the Kabaka following the rumours of Amin plotting a coup.
 Obote further dismantled the authority of the Kabaka by announcing among other measures: